MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/connectors-gallery.md

 ### Adobe AEM
 _Publisher: Raytion_

 Secure enterprise search connector for reliably indexing content from the Adobe Active Experience Manager (AEM) and intelligently searching it with Microsoft Graph.
-It robustly indexes pages, attachments and other generated document types from Adobe AEM in near real time.
+It robustly indexes pages, attachments, and other generated document types from Adobe AEM in near real time.
 The connector fully supports Adobe AEM’s permission model, its built-in user and group management, as well as AEM installations based on Active Directory or other directory services.

 [Deploy this Graph connector](https://www.raytion.com/connectors/adobe-experience-manager-aem)

 ### Adobe Experience Manager (AEM)
 _Publisher: Accenture_

-The Adobe Experience Manager (AEM) connector will crawl content from an Adobe Experience Manager server.
+The Adobe Experience Manager (AEM) connector crawls content from an Adobe Experience Manager server.
 The connector fetches access control lists for document level security (currently only Closed Users Groups).
 It can filter content based on properties using expected values or patterns or pages based on the scheduled on and off time.

 [Deploy this Graph connector](https://contentanalytics.digital.accenture.com/display/aspire40/AEM+Connector)

 ### Alfresco
 _Publisher: Raytion_

 Secure enterprise search connector for reliably indexing content from Alfresco One and intelligently searching it with Microsoft Graph.
-It robustly indexes files, folders and user profiles from Alfresco One in near real time.
+It robustly indexes files, folders, and user profiles from Alfresco One in near real time.
 The connector fully supports Alfresco One’s permission model, its built-in user and group management, as well as Alfresco One installations based on Active Directory and other directory services.

 [Deploy this Graph connector](https://www.raytion.com/connectors/raytion-alfresco-connector)